 Once you have all your ingredients, it’s pretty easy to make your own pink drink at home.
 You can even double or triple the recipe and keep a concentrate on hand for whenever you want a quick pink drink fix.

-To start you brew one bag of acai tea.
+To start you brew one bag of acai tea or passion fruit tea.
 Let it steep for a few minutes and then discard the tea bag.
 This is the time to add your sweetener of choice.
 Monk fruit, sugar or honey are all great choices.
 If you are using sweetened coconut milk than you may not need any extra sweetener, but it’s your choice.

 Allow it to cool before preparing your drink.
 If you want to make a concentrate, triple the water and tea bags uses.
 Add to a pitcher and keep it in the fridge.